vitest-dev/vitest/docs/guide/cli.md

   To run tests against changes made in the last commit, you can use `--changed HEAD~1`.
 You can also pass commit hash or branch name.

+  If paired with the `forceRerunTriggers` config option it will run the whole test suite if a match is found.

 ### shard

 - **Type**: `string`